branimir1111/social-app/README.md

 1. In social-app folder,
 2. In frontend folder and
-3. in backend folder
+3. In backend folder

 Then go back in social-app folder and run

 ##### npm start

 This command will start frontend and backend in same time.
-(You don't need to run this two servers separately!!!)
+( You don't need to run this two servers separately!!! )

+## Main technologies used in this application

+Tailwind CSS
+React.js (Vite)
+Node.js
+Express.js
+and others...